sst/sst/www/docs/constructs/ApiGatewayV1Api.md

 });
 ```

 Note that, you can set the `defaultFunctionProps` while using the `function` per route.
 The `function` will just override the `defaultFunctionProps`.
-Except for the `environment` and the `permissions` properties, which will be merged.
+Except for the `environment`, the `layers`, and the `permissions` properties, which will be merged.

 ```js
 new ApiGatewayV1Api(this, "Api", {